SkillsUnion/tamkeen-cloud/1.3-introduction-to-software-development/1-what-is-sd.md

 ---

-#### **Learning Objectives:**
+## Learning Objectives: What is Software Development?

-By the end of this module, participants will be able to:
+1. Define software development and explain its significance in solving problems and improving efficiency across industries.

-1. Define software development and its importance.
+2. Differentiate between major types of software development, including web, mobile, desktop, embedded systems, game, and cloud-based development.
-2. Differentiate between different types of software development.
+3. Identify key components of the software development process, such as coding, tools, databases, and APIs.
-3. Understand the components and tools involved in the software development process.
+4. Understand the role and responsibilities of software developers in designing, building, and maintaining software applications.

 ---